bbfrederick/picachooser/CONTRIBUTING.md

 ## Joining the conversation

-`rapidtide` is a young project maintained by a growing group of enthusiastic developers&mdash; and we're excited to have you join!
+`picachooser` is a young project maintained by a growing group of enthusiastic developers&mdash; and we're excited to have you join!
 Most of our discussions will take place on open [issues][link_issues].

-As a reminder, we expect all contributions to `rapidtide` to adhere to our [code of conduct][link_coc].
+As a reminder, we expect all contributions to `picachooser` to adhere to our [code of conduct][link_coc].

 ### Issue labels